Masetto96/sound_and_vision/README.md

 # Human Generated Text

 ## Recap
-Receives x and y coordinates from the mouse from processing and sends them to supercollider, mapeped onto synth params.
+- Receives x and y coordinates from the mouse from processing and sends them to supercollider, mapped onto synth params.
-The mix parameter is controlled by the x coordinate, the numharm parameter is controlled by the y coordinate.
+The mix parameter is controlled by the x coordinate while the numharm parameter is controlled by the y coordinate.

-The frequency in Hz played by the synth in sc will be sent to processing and it will change the background color.
+- The frequency in Hz played by the synth in sc will be sent to processing and it will change the background color.

-### Processing *colors_and_mouse.pde*
-### SC - *osc_synth_with_colors.scd*

 ## Known Issues
 - multiple servers in super collider causing messages to be received more than once.